 The difference between a successful ERP project and one that struggles to realize significant business benefits isn’t usually the specific software deployed.
 In many cases, ERP failure is actually caused by a lack of effective project controls.

-In other words, ERP project governance is critical to ensuring your effort stays on track, from the initial planning stages to well past your go-live date.
-This governance is maintained by a core group of influencers that direct the implementation.
+In other words, effective ERP project governance is critical to ensuring your effort stays on track, from the initial planning stages to well past your go-live date.
+ERP software project governance is maintained by a core group of influencers that direct the implementation.

-Today, we’re sharing why this success factor is so important and how you can establish it from the beginning.
+Today, we’re sharing why this success factor and tool is so important with examples on how you can establish an effective ERP project governance plan from the beginning.

 What is ERP Project Governance?